 The Hunting Ground was one of six documentary films selected for the 2015 philanthropic Good Pitch2 Australia initiative held at the Sydney Opera House on 16 September 2015.
 Good Pitch brings together filmmakers with foundations, not-for- profits, campaigners, philanthropists, policy-makers, brands, educators, broadcasters and media to forge powerful alliances around ground breaking films that will have a significant impact in relation to issues of social importance – and benefit the partners, the development of the films and society as a whole.

-The Hunting Ground Australia Project is using the documentary as a tool to engage the entire Australian university sector, and the broader community, in a collaborative, comprehensive and unified campaign around the incidence of, and responses to, sexual violence on Australian universities.
+Since late 2015, The Hunting Ground Australia Project has used the documentary as a tool to engage the entire Australian university sector, and the broader community, in a collaborative, comprehensive and unified campaign around the incidence of, and responses to, sexual violence on Australian universities.

-The impact campaign involves a number of streams including:
+The impact campaign has involved a number of streams including:

 - a campus screening program of The Hunting Ground,